 - Make your ears, not your eyes, do the work

-- Build a broad passive vocabulary (the words you recognize) in authentic contexts.
-Your active vocabulary (the words you use) will emerge as a matter of course.
+- Build a broad passive vocabulary (the words you recognize) in real-world contexts.
+A strong active vocabulary (the words you use) will emerge naturally from it.

 Accelerated learning at the edge of understanding

-The key to the Jiveworld Method is how we help you work your ears without losing concentration or momentum.
+The key to the Jiveworld Method is how we help you workout your ears, without you losing concentration or momentum.

 Other programs rely heavily on transcriptions and translations to get you through challenging material.
 Jiveworld has these too, but we think of them as safety nets — for emergency use only — not as the core learning mechanism.
-If you rely on them too much then the listening exercise has suddenly turned into a reading exercise, and this isn't going to help you achieve the fluency you need.
+If you rely on them then the listening exercise turns into a reading exercise, and this isn't going to help you achieve the fluency you need.

 But "no help" is no help either: listening to native speech unaided is just too challenging.
 You may catch words here and there, but still struggle to grasp the overall meaning.
 Once you fall off your semantic surfboard, it's hard to climb back on.